-Michael Kazin vs. John Milton Cooper: How Wrong Was Wilson about the Necessity of War?tags: Woodrow Wilson, WWI
+Michael Kazin vs. John Milton Cooper: How Wrong Was Wilson about the Necessity of War?Historians in the News

 This is the third entry in a debate between Michael Kazin and John M. Cooper over the United States' entry into World War I, which began one hundred years ago this month.
 Kazin teaches history at Georgetown University and is writing a book about American opponents of World War I. Cooper is the author of Woodrow Wilson: A Biography.